Technical Details#

 • exclude_routes — iterable of route names to suppress (e.g. exclude_routes = [fr.ViewRoute.DELETE]).
 Route-name strings such as "delete" are also accepted.
 Routes listed here have their _api_route_args marker removed during before_include_view() so FastAPI never registers them.

-• include_pagination_metadata — if True, the listing endpoint returns a paginated envelope with items, total, page, page_size, and total_pages.
+• include_pagination_metadata — if True, the get_many_endpoint route returns a paginated envelope with items, total, page, page_size, and total_pages.

 include_view()#